 By 1935, the schools and Mrs. Tunnicliff had moved to 408 Beacon and 284 Commonwealth was once again shown as vacant in the City Directory.

 By 1936, 284 Commonwealth was the home of Ella G. (Adams) Eells Haig, the widow of John H. Eells and of Dr. Andrew A. Haig, and her sister, Evelyn G. (Adams) Wardwell, the widow of George J. Wardwell.
 They previously had lived at 86 Bay State Road.
 They operated 284 Commonwealth as a lodging house., By 1937, they had moved to 116 Beacon.

 In 1937, 284 Commonwealth became the home of Philip E. Saltman and his wife, Babette (Belloff) Saltman.
 They previously had lived at 115 Newbury.

 Philip Saltman was associated with his father’s shoe findings business and also was a pianist and music teacher.
 He operated Phil Saltman Studios at 284 Commonwealth, where he taught piano and his wife taught voice.
 He also owned the Kenmore Music Company, music publishers.

-Phil and Babette Saltman divorced in about 1945.
+Philip and Babette Saltman divorced in about 1945.
 Babette Saltman moved to an apartment at 250 Commonwealth and continued to teach voice at the school.
 Phil Saltman remarried by 1946 to Ruth Bensusan and they moved to Rumford, Rhode Island.
 They later lived in Marblehead.

-The school continued to operate at 284 Commonwealth in the 1980s, with the lodging house/dormitory component having expanded into between twenty-five and thirty residents, characterized as apartments in the Boston City Directories.
+The school continued to operate at 284 Commonwealth in the 1980s, with the lodging house/dormitory component having expanded into between twenty-five and thirty residents, characterized as apartments in the City Directories.

-284 Commonwealth remained a lodging house (assessed as a combined residential/commercial building) in 2015.
+284 Commonwealth remained a guest house in 2018.